adewunmiadj19/Customers-Personality-Dashboard/README.md

 •	Invest more in product and channels that yield higher returns

-•	Improve marketing precision through age-based customer segmentation
+•	Improve marketing on the under-performing products.

 By transforming raw data into visual intelligence, this dashboard becomes a decision-making tool for strategic growth and customer retention.